NikolayBaskakov/Bulletin_Board/README.md

 # Bulletin_Board
-This is Django project - bulletin board for fans of fictional mmorpg By default it uses postgresql DBMS.
+#This is Django project - bulletin board for fans of fictional mmorpg

+By default it uses postgresql DBMS.
+If you don`t want to use postgresql, change variable DATABASES in "settngs.py" on:
+    ```
+    DATABASES = {
+        'default': {
+            'ENGINE': 'django.db.backends.sqlite3',
+            'NAME': BASE_DIR / 'db.sqlite3',
+        }
+    }
+    ```

-Quick start:
+##Quick start:
 1. Create virtual environment by `python -m venv venv`

 2. Activate virtual environment by: `venv\Scripts\activate.bat` for Windows, `source venv/bin/activate` for Linux